opalmedapps/docs/docs/development/setup.md

 See also the Firebase documentation on [Admin SDK Authentication](https://firebase.google.com/docs/database/admin/start).

+### Set up the legacy databases

+All legacy databases are managed using [Alembic](https://alembic.sqlalchemy.org/en/latest/).
+Follow the instructions in the [db-docker README](https://gitlab.com/opalmedapps/db-docker/-/blob/main/README.md) to set them up.

+Ensure that you also insert the test data via the `reset_data.sh` script as outlined in the instructions.

 ### Set up the backend

 Follow the [backend README](https://gitlab.com/opalmedapps/backend/-/blob/main/README.md) to set it up.